Julyano Pratama

-Julyano Pratama Nono (born 10 July 2000) is an Indonesian professional footballer who plays as a centre back for Liga 2 club Persikas Subang.
+Julyano Pratama Nono (born 10 July 2000) is an Indonesian professional footballer who plays as a centre back for Liga Nusantara club Persikota Tangerang.

 Club career

 Persikabo 1973

 He was signed for Persikabo 1973 to play in Liga 1 in the 2021 season.
 Julyano made his first-team debut on 2 October 2021 as a substitute in a match against Bali United at the Gelora Bung Karno Madya Stadium, Jakarta.